 The coffee is very good, the breakfasts are excellent, and lunch is also delicious.
 Fresh cakes/muffins are baked in-house and very yummy.

 If you want quieter time to relax, read, or chat there’s an upstairs comfy lounging area, which has a free exhibition on at the moment – have your meals here for a change.
 Closed on Wednesdays.

 Cafe Chai Dee

-On Unit 01, Lattanalansy Thai village, this cafe offers a good atmosphere and food although it’s only Japanese and Western food on the menu.
+In Unit 01, Lattanalansy Thai Village, this cafe offers a good atmosphere and food although it’s only Japanese and Western food on the menu.

 Great friendly service but prices are a little higher than other cafes in town.
 Free wi-fi and some good herbal teas on offer.

 Although the next overland border crossing from Laos is into Cambodia, read too many stories of rip-offs and corruption by officials issuing visas there so, instead, decided to stop off in Savannakhet for longer than usual to obtain a visa for Vietnam.

 The visa takes several business days to process.
 You can choose from a 1, 2, or 3-month visa, which starts on your preferred date.
 The 3-month visa is the most economical at USD$80.

 The staff at the Vietnamese Consulate General at 418 Sisavangvong Khanthabury are lovely and very helpful.